assely/documentation/column.md

 <a name="taxonomy-column"></a>
 ### [Taxonomy Column](#taxonomy-column)

-Taxonomy column allows for presenting choosen terms of your posts taxonomies.
+Taxonomy column allows for presenting chosen terms of your posts taxonomies.

 ```php
 Column::taxonomy($taxonomy);